ideal-lab5/etf-sdk/etf-crypto-primitives/src/proofs/README.md

 A NIZK PoK that a dlog is a commitment to the preimage of a ciphertext https://www.di.ens.fr/~stern/data/St93.pdf

+## Paillier Multi DLOG Proof

+Similar to the above, except where multiple secrets are needed

 ## DLEQ Proof
 DLEQ proof and verification lib, currently over BLS12-381 only.